SergeyTsiganovskiy/smartflow-mvp/Docs/Architecture.md

 ↓
 Optional additional time options
 ↓
-Customer name
+Customer note
 ↓
-Phone
-↓
 Request created

-Owner flow:

-New request
 ↓
-Approve selected option
+Owner notified

+Phone and name are collected before availability calculation so the system can use customer-specific rules.

+Owner Approval Flow
+Owner receives request
 ↓
-Appointment created
+Owner approves one selected option
 ↓
-Google Calendar event created
+Appointment is created
 ↓
+Google Calendar event is created
+↓
+Request and RequestOptions are updated
+↓
-Customer notified
+Customer is notified with confirmed date/time

+Customer confirmation message includes:

+date and time
+service
+provider
+location
 Availability Engine

-Availability uses:
+Availability is calculated using:

-Provider weekly schedule
-Provider date overrides
+ProviderSchedule
+ProviderScheduleOverrides
+Service duration
-Appointment duration
+CustomerServiceSettings duration override
-Confirmed Appointments
+Confirmed Appointments of the selected provider CustomerConflicts blocking rules
 Current time filtering for today

-Manual Calendar events are not used to block slots globally, because the salon uses one shared calendar.
+Availability does not use shared Calendar busy slots globally, because one shared calendar may contain appointments for different providers.

-Appointment Duration
+Provider Schedule

+Default schedule is stored in:

+ProviderSchedule

+Date-specific overrides are stored in:

+ProviderScheduleOverrides

+ProviderExceptions is not used.

-Duration priority:
+Customer-Specific Duration

+The system supports individual service duration for a specific customer, service and provider.

+Priority:

 CustomerServiceSettings.duration_minutes
 ↓
 Services.default_duration_minutes

+The lookup is based on:

+customer_id + service_id + provider_id
+Customer Conflicts

+Some customers should not be present in the salon at the same time.

+These rules are stored in:

+CustomerConflicts

+If customer A conflicts with customer B, appointments of customer B block available slots for customer A, regardless of provider.

+Pairs are stored in both directions:

+A → B
+B → A
 My Appointments

 Client flow: